 Water companies in England discharged raw sewage into rivers and coastal waters over 400,000 times, actively polluting our rivers for a total of 3.1 million hours.
 According to a WWF report called "Flushed Away," data from one water company suggests that 14% of overflows spill untreated sewage into rivers more than once a week, with half of them spilling more than once a month.
 Shockingly, some overflows occur hundreds of times a year.

-And it isn’t just one or two water companies.
-Whilst United Utilities, Severn-Trent, and Yorkshire Water are the worst offenders, data shows that all water companies are engaged in the practice.
-See the Table below.
+This pollution problem is not limited to a few water companies; it is widespread across the industry.
+While United Utilities, Severn-Trent, and Yorkshire Water are the worst offenders, data shows that all water companies engage in this illegal practice.

 Number of Discharges

 Data for Welsh Water is for operations in England only.

 According to the law, these companies are obligated to treat all sewage before releasing it back into the environment.
 The only exceptions are made for extreme or persistently high rainfall, which can overwhelm the urban drainage systems.
 However, as the BBC Panorama programme revealed, all the water companies investigated were discharging untreated sewage into rivers during normal flow periods.
 This is a direct violation of European laws that the UK had agreed to before Brexit.

 The WWF report "Flushed Away" suggests that companies rely on sewer overflows to compensate for under-capacity.
 The problem lies in the ageing sewer system, which is over 50 years old and struggling to handle the increasing demands of a growing population, paved surfaces, and housing expansion.
 Sadly, there hasn't been sufficient investment to modernise treatment plants and increase capacity.